microsoft/vscode-docs/docs/typescript/typescript-compiling.md

 ![TypeScript version selector](images/compiling/select-ts-version-message.png)

-Use this to switch between the version of TypeScript that comes with VS Code and the version of TypeScript your workspace.
-You can also trigger the TypeScript version selector with the `TypeScript: Select TypeScript Version` command.
+Use this to switch between the version of TypeScript that comes with VS Code and the version of TypeScript in your workspace.
+You can also trigger the TypeScript version selector with the **TypeScript: Select TypeScript Version** command.

 VS Code will automatically detect workspace versions of TypeScript that are installed under `node_modules` in the root of your workspace.
 You can also explicitly tell VS Code which version of TypeScript to use by configuring the `typescript.tsdk` in your user or workspace [settings](/docs/getstarted/settings.md).
 The `typescript.tsdk` setting should point to a directory containing the TypeScript `tsserver.js` file.
 You can find the TypeScript installation location using `npm list -g typescript`.
 The `tsserver.js` file is usually in the `lib` folder.